 Phase One

-Letters and Sounds aligned phase 1 planning and resources, designed to help you save time and teach phonics like a specialist.
+Letters and Sounds aligned phase 1 planning and resources, designed to help you save time and teach phonics like a specialist with our engaging, child-centred and play-based approach to learning.

 Phase 1 is the first stage of phonics, and lays the foundation for future phonics learning.
 The primary focus is on developing speaking and listening skills to enable children to become ready for developing oral blending and segmenting skills.